canonical/open-documentation-academy/website/events/community-hour-discussions/getting-hired.md

 ---

-Finding a job as a technical writer can be challenging, so it's important to view it as a project.
-Focus on the immediate steps and remember it’s a marathon, not a sprint.
+Finding a job as a technical writer can be challenging, so it’s important to view it as a project.
+Focus on the immediate steps, and remember it’s a marathon, not a sprint.
+Keep going, and never forget that in the end, you only need one successful interview process.

 ## Prerequisites for the job search